Coronation of Nicholas II and Alexandra Feodorovna: Preparations

 On 1 January (O.S., 13 January N.S.)
 1896, the manifesto "On the upcoming Holy Coronation of Their Imperial Majesties" was published, according to which the coronation ceremony was to be held in May, and inviting the Government Senate in Moscow, and other representatives of the Russian Empire, to attend.
 Responsibility for organizing the ceremony was assigned to the Ministry of the Imperial Court, on the basis of which the Coronation Commission and the Coronation Office were organized.

-From 6 May to 26 May 1896 was the official coronation period, with 25 May being the birthday of Empress Alexandra Feodorovna.
+The official coronation period was from 6 May to 26 May 1896, with 25 May being the birthday of Empress Alexandra Feodorovna.
 On 26 May, a manifesto was published that expressed the gratitude of the monarch to the inhabitants of Moscow.

 It was proposed that all persons participating in the 9 May ceremonial entrance of the imperial couple to Moscow arrive in Moscow no later than 5 May.
 The ceremonial entry was to be from the Petrovsky Palace on Petersburg Highway and further along Tverskaya-Yamskaya and Tverskaya streets.

 Preparations for the celebrations were the responsibility of the Minister of the Imperial Court Count I. I. Vorontsov-Dashkov.
 The High Marshal was Count K. I. Palen; the supreme master of ceremonies was Prince A. S. Dolgorukov.
 The duties of the herald were performed by E. K. Pribylsky, an official of the Senate.
 A coronation unit was formed from 82 battalions, 36 squadrons, 9 companies, and 28 batteries, under the command of the Grand Duke Vladimir Alexandrovich, under whom was a special headquarters with the rights of the General Staff led by Lieutenant General N.I.
 Bobrikov.
 Vladimir Alexandrovich arrived in Moscow and took command on 3 May 1896.

 In April 1896, more than 8,000 pounds of table settings were brought from St. Petersburg to Moscow, with gold and silver sets alone weighing up to 1,500 pounds.
 The Kremlin arranged 150 special telegraph wires to connect all the embassies.